Boluteefe/avalanche/README.md

 ## Contract Overview

-This Contract is a simple secret contract that allows to you to set anyone to set secret and get it on the blockchain.
-It can also show the address of the owner of the contract who deployed it.
+This Contract is a simple secret contract that allows people make a wish and get it on the blockchain.
+It can also show the address of the whoever made it.
+People can help fulfil the last person's wish if they can, and then make theirs.

 ## Contract Details

-### setSecret(string memory _secret)
+### checkWisher()

-Allows the user set any secret message
+This function returns th address of whoever made the last wish

-### showSecret()
+### makeNewWish(string memory _secret)

-A function that returns the last updated secret message.
+Allows the user set any secret wish

-### showOwner()
+### showWish()

-This function returns th eaddress of the owner of the contract
+A function that returns the last updated wish.

 ## Frontend Integration